 It should be noted that PC 166 doesn't apply to violations of a condition of probation which are also a willful disobedience of a court order.
 This type of violation would be dealt with separately in a probation violation hearing.

 The primary difference between the two statutes is that PC 166 also covers disrespectful behavior during a court proceeding.
-A common example in Los Angeles County of a prosecution for violating a court order under penal Code 166 includes a situation where a boyfriend has been charged with domestic battery on his girlfriend in violation of California Penal Code Section 243(e).
+A common example in Los Angeles County of a prosecution for violating a court order under Penal Code 166 includes a situation where a boyfriend has been charged with domestic battery on his girlfriend in violation of California Penal Code Section 243(e).

 Definition of Penal Code 166 Contempt of Court